What is the Graduate Writing Coach?

 Who is the Graduate Writing Coach?

-Francesca Gacho joined the Annenberg School of Communication staff as the Graduate Writing Coach in the Spring 2017 semester.
+Francesca Gacho (PhD, ABD) joined the Annenberg School of Communication staff as the Graduate Writing Coach in the Spring 2017 semester.
 She also works as a Writing Consultant at a graduate student-only Writing Center and teaches graduate writing and reading courses for first-semester international graduate students, in addition to teaching first-year composition courses at the undergraduate level.
 She has been teaching and tutoring since 2006 and has been working with graduate student writers since 2012.
-She is currently a doctoral student in English and received her MA and BA in English from Claremont Graduate University and CSU Fullerton, respectively.
+She is currently a doctoral candidate in English and received her MA and BA in English from Claremont Graduate University and CSU Fullerton, respectively.

 What can I expect from conferences with the Writing Coach?